-While other spouses find it comfortable to file a joint petition in order to remove the conditions on one’s spouse Green Card, you could still be locked up in a situation where you feel it is too complicated to get your spouse collaborate with you in filing your petition.
-An immigrant based on a family petition is given 2 year conditional resident status upon entering the United States.
+While other spouses find it comfortable to file a joint petition in order to remove the conditions on one’s spouse Green Card, you could still be locked up in a situation where you feel it is too complicated to get your spouse to collaborate with you in filing your petition.
+An immigrant based on a family petition is given a 2-year conditional resident status upon entering the United States.
 The immigration law requires both spouses to jointly file a Form I-751, Petition to Remove Conditions on Residence, within 90 days prior to the second anniversary of a spouse’s admission to the United States.

 If the marriage is dissolved prior to the removal of conditions, the immigrant spouse will normally lose the permanent resident status and can be deported after a proper removal proceeding instituted against her has been finalized.
-As a general rule, divorce including annulment or any form of marriage severance, terminates your conditional permanent resident status.
+As a general rule, divorce including annulment or any form of marriage severance terminates your conditional permanent resident status.
 The dissolution of your marriage will not make it totally impossible for you to become a permanent resident with no strings attached; it will only make the process more tedious this time.

-If you are not the erring spouse of the qualifying marriage, you may apply for a waiver for joint petition requirement based on the marriage you entered into in good faith.
+If you are not the erring spouse of the qualifying marriage, you may apply for a waiver for the joint petition requirement based on the marriage you entered into in good faith.

 In cases of extreme violent assault, you must prove in applying for a waiver that you were battered and made to suffer extreme cruelty by a US citizen or a permanent resident spouse during the existence of your marriage.
-When your marriage did not last for 2 years because of these grounds, you may apply for a waiver citing as grounds, extreme hardship if deported, termination of a marriage in good faith, and extreme violence resulting to battered spouse or child.
+When your marriage did not last for 2 years because of these grounds, you may apply for a waiver citing as grounds, extreme hardship if deported, termination of a marriage in good faith, and extreme violence resulting in battered spouse or child.

-When divorce has ended your relationship with a US citizen or a permanent resident spouse within 2 years, the termination of your permanent resident status will also apply to your child who acquired such status through your marital relations with the child’s US citizen or permanent resident father.
+When a divorce has ended your relationship with a US citizen or a permanent resident spouse within 2 years, the termination of your permanent resident status will also apply to your child who acquired such status through your marital relations with the child’s US citizen or permanent resident father.
 Your next move is to apply for a waiver of the termination, which could be granted when you establish that the marriage was in good faith and was not entered into based on fraud in order to receive immigration benefits.
 You must also show that you are not at fault for failure to file a joint petition to remove conditions.

 Divorce decree granted after you have been given unconditional permanent resident status will have no more effect except that it may delay your application for US citizenship through naturalization.